Skip to content

 Verifying the signature

-Every webhook request includes an X-Staticq-Signature header containing an HMAC-SHA256 signature of the request body, using your connector’s secret as the key.
+Every webhook request includes an X-Staticq-Signature header containing an HMAC-SHA256 signature of the full request body (the entire envelope), using your connector’s secret as the key.

 To verify: